 Sometimes you may need to disable IPv6 to avoid unnecessary network complication.
-Disabling it also improves the security, possible to avoid IPv6 leak and hence detection while using a VPN.
+Disabling it also improves the security, as it's possible to avoid IPv6 leak or WebRTC leak, hence detection while using a VPN.

 There's no doubt that IPv6 is going to be very important in near future with ever increasing number of mobile devices and smart connected devices, i.e. IoT.